RichardOtt/demo/README.md

 # Silly printer

-This is really just a demo
+This is really just a demo.
+I'm just showing how git works